tejasvaidhyadev/tejasvaidhyadev.github.io/pages/index.md

 Hello, I'm Tejas Vaidhya,

-My research interests include Natural Language processing and Causality in Natural Langauge Processing.
+My research interests include Natural Language processing, Computer vision and Causal Inference.
 I am also highly interested to work on causality, explainability and Transformer based Language models.
 The goal of my research is to develop useful systems that work for the right reasons!

 I am currently in my senior year of Undergraduate studies at [Indian Institute of Technology, Kharagpur](http://iitkgp.ac.in/).